lnds/sc-cli/README.md

 - All workflow states are displayed, even if they contain no stories
 - Story count for each column in the header
 - Story list with ID and name
+- Stories owned by you are displayed in cyan color for easy identification
 - Detail popup with:
   - Story ID
   - Name